Girl, 8, is sole survivor as bus crash kills 45 pilgrims in South Africa ravine

 “We were at the scene,” said local resident Simone Mayema, who said he was one of the first to arrive.
 “We tried to help [but] there was nothing we could do because there was flames.”

-South African president Cyril Ramaphosa said the victims appeared to be all from Botswana and had been on their way to the town of Moria in Limpopo for a popular Easter weekend pilgrimage that attracts hundreds of thousands of worshippers from South Africa and neighbouring countries who follow the Zion Christian Church.
+South African president Cyril Ramaphosa said the victims, who all appeared to be from Botswana, had been on their way to the town of Moria in Limpopo for a popular Easter weekend pilgrimage that attracts hundreds of thousands of worshippers from South Africa and neighbouring countries who follow the Zion Christian Church.

-South African transport minister Sindisiwe Chikunga was in the region for a road safety campaign and changed her plans in order to visit the crash scene.
+South African transport minister Sindisiwe Chikunga, who was in the region for a road safety campaign, changed her plans in order to visit the crash scene.
 More than 200 people died in road crashes during the Easter weekend in South Africa last year.

 Join our commenting forum